Azure/open-service-broker-azure/docs/contributing.md

 ## Issues

-Issues are used as the primary method for tracking anything to do with the Azure Service Broker project.
+Issues are used as the primary method for tracking anything to do with the Open Service Broker for Azure project.

 ### Issue Lifecycle

-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Azure Service Broker.
+The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to Open Service Broker for Azure.
 All issue types follow the same general lifecycle.
 Differences are noted below.

 1. Issue creation